wolfenrain/wattles/docs/roadmap.md

 #### Documentation 🗒️

-- [ ] Comprehensive Documentation for getting started with Wattles
+- [ ] Comprehensive Documentation for getting started with Wattle(s)
   - [x] Creating a Struct
   - [x] Creating a Schema
   - [ ] Creating a Repository